EchoMAV/docs/docs/installing_deepstream.md

-# Installing Deepstream and CUDA for the Jetson
+# Installing DeepStream and CUDA for the Jetson

 NVIDIA® DeepStream Software Development Kit (SDK) is an accelerated AI framework to build intelligent video analytics (IVA) pipelines.
 DeepStream runs on NVIDIA® Jetson NX™, NVIDIA® Jetson Orin™ NX, NVIDIA® Jetson Orin™ Nano in conjunction with the EchoPilot AI.